 Food And Drink

-This is all of your regular camping supplies that you’ll need to stay safe in the outdoors.
+This is all of your regular camping supplies with a touch of luxury that you’ll need to stay safe in the outdoors.
 Medical kit, extra water, sunscreen, clothing, and anything else you plan on using for fishing, hiking, or other activities.

 Benefits Of Car Camping